-Right kidney and parts of other organs (heart, aorta, vena cava inferior, liver, lungs, and testes) were fixed in 4 % buffered formaldehyde, dehydrated, and embedded.
+Right kidney and parts of other organs (heart, aorta, vena cava inferior, liver, lungs, and testes) were fixed in 4% buffered formaldehyde, dehydrated, and embedded.
 Five-micrometer-thick paraffin sections were stained with hematoxylin/eosin and periodic acid-Schiff reaction and examined using a Nikon ECLIPSE Ni-E light microscope (Nikon).
 Slides were evaluated in a blind fashion.

-Morphometric evaluation of glomerular volume was made with the same kidney sections that were examined for morphological changes using the method validated by Lane et al. (1992) and employed in our recent studies (Certikova Chabova et al. 2010) using Nikon NIS-Elements AR 3.1 morphometric program (Nikon).
-Briefly, this method involves determination of mean glomerular profile area and calculation of mean glomerular volume from the following formula: glomerular volume = area1.5 × 1.38/1.01, where 1.38 is $\beta$ , the shape coefficient for a sphere, and 1.01 is the size distribution coefficient 0 assuming a 10 % coefficient of variation.
+Morphometric evaluation of glomerular volume was made with the same kidney sections that were examined for morphological changes using the method validated by Lane et al. 1992 (Lane et al., 1992) and employed in our recent studies (Certikova Chabova et al., 2010) using Nikon NIS-Elements AR 3.1 morphometric program (Nikon).
+Briefly, this method involves determination of mean glomerular profile area and calculation of mean glomerular volume from the following formula: glomerular volume = area^{1.5} \times 1.38/1.01, where 1.38 is β , the shape coefficient for a sphere, and 1.01 is the size distribution coefficient 0 assuming a 10% coefficient of variation.